TrentD815/combined-git-contributions-chart/README.md

 GitHub, Bitbucket, Gitlab, Azure DevOps, and AWS Code Commit

 ## Motivation and Reasoning
-I've been unable to find a straightforward service which can show you a combined contributions graph across multiple VCS services such as Bitbucket + GitHub + Gitlab all in one.
+I haven't found a web app service which can show you a combined contributions graph across multiple VCS services such as Bitbucket + GitHub + Gitlab all in one.
 I've seen Python/CLI services such as [this](https://github.com/YakinRubaiat/GitGraph) but these require the repos to be local which in my opinion defeats the purpose a bit.
 I've also seen projects which create a "shadow" repo on your GitHub such as